Martina Vismara Is A Hottie In A Tube Top & Tiny Thong

 Her top was constructed of black stretchy fabric that fit perfectly over her figure.
 Its bandeau style allowed for her trim shoulders and fit arms to be seen in their entirety.
 The bottom of the garment hit a few inches above her navel, exposing her killer abs.

 Martina paired the top with an NSFW thong that barely covered her figure.
-The piece was made of white fabric, and its thin straps stretched high on her hips — giving a teasing glimpse of her curvaceous hips and thighs — exposing a cursive tattoo on her upper left hip.
+The piece was made of white fabric, and its thin straps stretched high, giving a teasing glimpse of her curvaceous hips and thighs, and exposed a cursive lettering tattoo on her left hip.
 The sexy piece also helped to highlight her tiny waist and trim midsection.
-The second photo in the set offered a better view of the garment while she turned her backside to the camera.
+The second photo in the set offered a better view of the garment when she turned her backside to the camera.
 In that photo, her pert derriere was put on full display for the camera.

 Martina kept the outfit simple and opted to go jewelry-free.
 She did, however, add a pair of chic, black-rimmed glasses.
-The Instagram star wore her long, dark locks down and straight, and they fell her back.
+The Instagram star wore her long, dark locks straight, and they fell down her back.
 She was also done up with a subtle but beautiful application of makeup that appeared to include eyeliner, mascara, blush, and highlighter.

 Fans have been far from shy about flooding the post with praise for the brunette bombshell.
-The double-update has already amassed over 328,000 likes and 1,400 comments in under 24 hours.
+The double-snap update has already amassed over 328,000 likes and 1,400 comments in under 24 hours.
 Some social media users commented on her figure while many others raved over the outfit itself.
 Most of the comments were in Spanish, with only a few in English.

 “You are very hot baby,” one follower commented with a flame and heart emoji.